By Amanda Padgett on | No Comments

 Have the family pretend that they are on a picnic in the park together and get them in their “posed” positions.
 Have them play with their kids, stroke their hair, squeeze them tight, tickle them.
 Step back, analyze the beautiful scene in front of you, and snap away.

 If there is a baby, ask the Mom to hold the baby.
 Tell her to stroke her baby’s hair and to dance with her baby.
 You will be blown away with what you capture.
 You will capture a REAL family, in REAL life, doing REAL things.
 That is where you find the pockets of connection.
 Time goes so fast, or job is to freeze the moment, and make it last a lifetime!!
 What an honor.

 Keep the same smile on your face that you had at the beginning, until the end of your session.
 Let your family know how much fun you had with them, and share with them how grateful you are to have spent time with them!

 Be reassured that you just built a relationship with them that can last a lifetime.
 I can’t tell you how many friends I have made through my photography journey.
 I have loved getting to know all of my wonderful families!

 Give your family an amazing experience, that they can talk about until the next time!

 “The question is not what you look at, but what you see.” -Henry Thoreau

-Do you have any questions or comments about my Family Photo Shoot Tips or any of your own tips you would like to share?
-Just leave me a comment below - and PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!
+Do you have any questions or comments about our Family Photo Shoot Tips or any of your own tips you would like to share?
+Just leave us a comment below - we would LOVE to hear from you.
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!